Hindu Religion Main Page

 - Shristhikantha Lokeshvara emanation

 - Eight Great Planets (Tib. - za chenpo gye)

 Surya is the god of the sun and belongs to a broad Indian cultural context.
 He is found in all Indian religious traditions.
 The mandala images below primarily belong to the Newar Buddhist religion of Nepal.
 Some of the paintings are dated by inscription and others are dated only tentatively based on comparison and style with the dated works.

 The chariot of Surya, red in colour, is drawn by seven horses and the god Chandra, white in colour, drawn by seven geese.
 Based on the number of known examples, the Chandra mandala appears to be more popular with relatively few examples of the Surya mandala identified.
 Both mandalas derive from the same Newar source literature.

 In Tibetan Buddhism the god Surya is rarely if ever depicted as a central figure alone or at the center of a mandala.
 However, he can be found as an emanation in depictions of Shristhikantha Lokeshvara according to the descriptions in the Karandavyuha Sutra.
-Surya is generally only found as a retinue deity in various mandalas of the Charya and Yoga Tantra classifications and as a trampled deity under the feet of Vajrabhairava and other Yoga-niruttara (anuttarayoga) Tantra meditational deities.
+Surya is generally only found as a retinue deity in various mandalas of the Charya and Yoga Tantra classifications.
+Surya can also be found as a trampled deity under the feet of Vajrabhairava and other Yoga-niruttara (anuttarayoga) Tantra meditational deities.

 Jeff Watt 3-2020